vipulnaik/working-drafts/wikipediaviews/outbound-traffic-from-wikipedia.md

 The page on GiveWell had an addition of a link to https://issarice.com/givewell-staff-growth sometime between July and December 2016 (don't know exactly when, as page is deleted).
 Page has had about 10K pageviews since then, and generated zero clicks.
 This is consistent with the low CTR.

+Fraction of traffic to issarice.com explained by this?
+Total traffic over this period was on the order of 30,000 views (maybe a few thousand were spam) so about 0.5% of pageviews came from Wikipedia, and most of them from userspace.

 ## vipulnaik.com

 https://en.wikipedia.org/w/index.php?search=vipulnaik.com&title=Special:Search&profile=all&fulltext=1&searchToken=e1iw2udyiqzkjb9beka8qag97

+## effective-altruism.com

+Seems like 770 sessions, 1.63 pages/session: https://analytics.google.com/analytics/web/#report/trafficsources-referrals/a53416835w86109361p89329676/%3F_u.date00%3D20140901%26_u.date01%3D20170310%26explorer-table.plotKeys%3D%5B%5D%26_r.drilldown%3Danalytics.source%3Aen.wikipedia.org%26explorer-graphOptions.selected%3Danalytics.nthMonth%26explorer-segmentExplorer.segmentId%3Danalytics.landingPagePath/

+This is out of 877,474 pageviews.

+So maybe 0.2% of total traffic